barryclark/jekyll-now/_posts/2018-11-20-Fruit-Ranking.md

 </figure>
 <br>

-While many articles are written about the ever growing rift between Urban and Rural America, one thing unites us all: our hatred of honeydew.
+While many articles are written about the ever growing rift between Urban and Rural America, one thing appears to unite us all: our hatred of honeydew.
 Respondents who grew up in urban zip codes rated the fruit exactly the same as those who grew up rural zip codes.

 On average, urban respondents rated most fruits higher than their rural counterparts.
 However, fruits like Apricots, Red Apples, and Pears are more popular among rural respondents.